BurgerAndreas/gad-ff/docs/training.md

-# Training HORM EquiformerV2 on Eigen dataset
+# Training HORM EquiformerV2 on Hessian prediction

-Extra prediction heads for the Hessian eigenvalues and eigenvectors.
+Extra prediction head for the Hessian.

-## Start job
+## Preprocessing

 Killarney
 ```bash